Demographics of Japan: Foreign residents

 All non-Japanese without special residential status (people whose residential roots go back to before WWII) are required by law to register with the government and carry alien registration cards.
 From the early 1980s, a civil disobedience movement encouraged refusal of the fingerprinting that accompanied registration every five years.

 Opponents of fingerprinting argued that it was discriminatory because the only Japanese who were fingerprinted were criminals.
 The courts upheld fingerprinting, but the law was changed so that fingerprinting was done once rather than with each renewal of the registration, which until a law reform in 1989 was usually required every six months for anybody from the age of 16.
 Those refusing fingerprinting were denied re-entry permits, thus depriving them of freedom of movement.

-Of these foreign residents below, the new wave started in 2014 comes to Japan as students or trainees.
+Of these foreign residents below, the new wave which started in 2014, came to Japan as students or trainees.
 These foreigners are registered under student visa or trainee visa, which gives them the student residency status.
 Most of these new foreigners are under this visa.
 Almost all of these foreign students and trainees will return to their home country after three to four years (one valid period); few students extend their visa.
-Vietnamese makes the largest increase, however Burmese, Cambodians, Filipinos and Chinese are also increasing.
+Vietnamese make up the largest increase.
+Burmese, Cambodians, Filipinos and Chinese are also increasing.

 Asian migrant wives of Japanese men have also contributed to the foreign-born population in the country.
 Many young single Japanese male farmers choose foreign wives, mainly from the Philippines, Sri Lanka, Thailand, China and South Korea, due to a lack of interest from Japanese women living a farming life.
 Migrant wives often travel as mail-order brides as a result of arranged marriages with Japanese men.
-Additionally, Japanese men in urban parts of the country have also begun marrying foreign Asian women.